 All actively enrolled students have the option to receive a Macbook Pro on loan during this period of remote and hybrid instruction.
 Laptops may be signed out by contacting firstname.lastname@example.org.

 Laptops must be returned to the Information Technology Department within 5 business days if a student drops, withdraws, or is otherwise not engaged in instruction during any session.
 Laptops are the property of the college and may be requested for return at any time at the college’s discretion.

 Request for Off-Campus Instruction

 Students enrolled in hybrid classes are invited to be on campus for a portion of their studies; however, due to wellness concerns, it may not be possible for some students to return in-person.
-Arrangements for off-campus instruction this fall may be made by contacting course faculty directly.
+Arrangements for off-campus instruction may be made by contacting course faculty directly.
 Should this not be formally arranged, faculty will assume that students are enrolled for a part campus, hybrid, experience.

 2020 – 2021 SESSION SCHEDULE:

 |Session 1 (6 weeks)

 |Mon., Aug.
 24 – Fri., Oct.
 2, 2020|

 |Sat., Oct.
 3 – Sun., Oct.
 11, 2020|

 |Session 2 (6 weeks)